 Dan Kaercher, retired founding editor-in-chief of Midwest Living magazine, shares favorite destinations, insights, and often-hilarious tales gleaned during decades spent roaming the twelve-state Midwest region as a travel writer, author, and public television personality.

-Stop by the Children's area at Central Library to explore, play, and have fun on a Sunday.
-Today we have a an art cart full of ways to use your creativity.
+Stop by the Children's area at Central Library to explore, play, and have fun after school.
+Make a tricky April Fool's Day craft to take home.
 Parent/Guardian must be present with child, and supplies may be limited.

 Iowa State University Extension Polk County Master Gardener Mark White will give a presentation of growing vegetables in collaboration with the City of Des Moines, Des Moines Community Action Agency, and the Des Moines Public Library.
 As space is limited, please register online.

 John Liepa has gathered baseball cards for over 50 years.
 John's collection now includes photographs, autographs, books, and memorabilia of most of Iowa's approximately 214 baseball players who have made it to the major leagues.
 His presentation combines his passion for Iowa history and baseball.
 Come early to browse John's baseball collection.